-For heterogeneous replication where data is written into a target database using a native applier, such as MongoDB, the row-based information is written into the database using the native API.
+For heterogeneous replication where data is written into a target database using a native applier, such as MongoDB or Elasticsearch, the row-based information is written into the database using the native API.
 With MongoDB, for example, data is reformatted into BSON and then applied into MongoDB using the native insert/update/delete API calls.

-For batch appliers, such as Vertica, the row-data is converted into CSV
+For batch appliers, such as Hadoop, Vertica and Redshift, the row-data is

-files in batches.
-The format of the CSV file includes both the original
+converted into CSV files in batches.
+The format of the CSV file includes both

 contain the unique